 Students who are enrolled in Progress are automatically enrolled for all the minor IBM exams.
-In order to pass the Minor IBM, each MLA must be \geq 5,5.
+In order to pass the Minor IBM, each MLA must be $\geq 5.5$ .
 The number of credits in the calculation of the average is 30.
 If a student finishes any learning arrangement below the minimum grade of 5.5, he is not eligible for receiving the 30 credits.
 Further, the 30 credits can only be received when the total course is successfully finished.
 It's not possible to obtain partly credits from the different parts of the Minor.
 The exact ways of testing, including the examination data, are published in the course manuals.
-The course Minor manuals are published the IBM connect at page: https://connect.fontys.nl/instituten/fibs/StudyProgrammes/IBM/Pages/default.aspx
+The course manuals are published at the Minor IBM connect page: https://connect.fontys.nl/instituten/fibs/StudyProgrammes/IBM/Pages/default.aspx